 “Come in,” Nneoma dodged the question.

-Editi passed a few empty bottles of whiskeys as she walked into the sitting room that smelt like dead rats and old wet dirty clothes.
-She covered her nose, “I think I will ask Abas to come help clean this place, it’s really messed up.”
-She said.
+Editi passed a few empty bottles of whiskey as she walked into the sitting room that smelt like dead rats and old wet dirty clothes.
+She covered her nose, “I think I will ask Abas to come help clean this place, it’s really messed up,” she said.

 “Okay.
-I will do just that, then I will write out lists of what you will get for me from America.”
-She said weakly, as she fell on the couch.
-“I will be leaving for field work soon.”
-Nneoma added.
+I will do just that, then I will write out lists of what you will get for me from America,” she said weakly, as she fell on the couch.
+“I will be leaving for field work soon,” she added.

 “What’s field work?”

-Editi stared at her surprisingly, she’d never heard Nneoma mention that before.
+Editi stared at her in surprise.
+She’d never heard Nneoma mention that before.

 Next Chapter: |Chapter 15|

 |Chapter 1||Chapter 2||Chapter 3||Chapter 4||Chapter 5||Chapter 6||Chapter 7||Chapter 8||Chapter 9||Chapter 10||Chapter 11||Chapter 12||Chapter 13||Chapter 14||Chapter 15||Chapter 16||Chapter 17||Chapter 18||Chapter 19||Chapter 20||Chapter 21||Chapter 22||Chapter 23||Chapter 24||Chapter 25||Chapter 26||Chapter 27||Chapter 28|